How to create a form

 - HTML can be used by those that are seasoned in writing their own website HTML code.
 Custom <head> code such as google analytics tracking can be included in this tab.

-- Submission Settings controls what message the user sees after they submit their form response, if they redirected to another page, and how many submissions one user can submit.
+- Submission Settings controls what word shows on the submission button, what message the user sees after they submit their form response if they redirected to another page, and how many submissions one user can submit.
 You can also set a submission open date and a submission close date for your form.

-- Payment Settings controls what cards donors can use for payment, can be used to enable a convenience fee, and can allow donors to input a discount code for lower pricing.
-Also another avenue to assign a fund to the form.
+- Payment Settings Organization Payment settings do not apply to Forms.
+So Payment Settings controls what cards donors can use for payment.
+If your Organization does not, for example, accept Discover cards, then you will need to uncheck that card type in the Payment settings for each form you create.
+Payment Settings can be used to enable a convenience fee, and can allow donors to input a discount code for lower pricing.
+Also, another avenue to assign a fund to the form.
 This is useful in the case that you have an alternate depository account tied to a specific fund and would like funds from the form to be deposited to this alternate account.
 For instructions on adding an alternate depository account, click here.

 - Email Notifications sets up an email notification to be received by any email address(es).
 The email body displays a custom message including the details of each user’s form response.
 For assistance with setting up email notifications, click here.